alexamy/slack-emoji-painter/README.md

 Go to `https://<your-organization>.slack.com/customize/emoji`.

-Open developer tools in console tab.
-Paste and run [this code](./utils/emojisDownloader.js).
+Open console tab in developer tools (Shift-Ctrl-J).
+Copy-paste and run [this code](./utils/emojisDownloader.min.js).

 Wait until saving is done.
 When run `copy(result)` to copy emojis list to clipboard.